Receive our newsletter

 Of course, but there are a few things to bear in mind.

-We have baby changing facilities on the island and highchairs are available at our indoor eating outlets, along with a selection of good value, healthy snacks, drinks and meals for children.
+We have baby changing facilities on the island and highchairs are available at our indoor eating outlets.
+There is also a selection of good value, healthy snacks, drinks and meals for children to ensure your day out with children in Cornwall on the island is memorable for all the right reasons.

 What should we wear?